weierophinney/grumpy-phpunit/testing-apis.markdown

 [TechEdit - Still use _ for protected member names or take it out?]

-If there is one question I get over and over again from people seeking testing advice, it's "how can I test API calls".
-The only question that I get asked more is "why are you so grumpy all the time?".
+If there is one question I get over and over again from people seeking testing advice, it's "how can I test API calls?"
+The only question that I get asked more is "why are you so grumpy all the time?"

 Testing API calls is really no different than testing any other kind of code: you have an expected output, you execute some code